RaythaHQ/raytha/docfx_project/articles/deployment.md

 * Choose the deployment environment that best fits your needs, such as a bare metal VM, a PaaS solution like Azure App Service, or a containerized solution like Docker.
 * Decide on a file storage provider, such as local storage, Azure Blob Storage, or an S3-compatible storage, that best suits your requirements.
-* Choose between self-hosting your SQL Server database or using a managed provider like Azure SQL.
+* Choose between self-hosting your Postgres (or SQL Server if you prefer) or using a managed cloud provider.

 Our team has extensively tested Raytha on various deployment environments and storage providers.
 For instance, we have successfully deployed Raytha on Azure App Service's Windows environment as well as Web Apps for Containers.
 We have also tested Raytha's file storage in both `Local` mode and with Azure Blob Storage.
 While using Azure Blob Storage is recommended for production, Local mode is sufficient for testing and development purposes.